-- 1 Remove the gas piston, sleeve bar spring and sleeve bar from the magazine tube as explained in "Disassembly" on page 14. - 2 Spray the magazine tube, gas piston and sleeve bar with gun solvent and brush them thoroughly with a nylon brush to remove any deposits.
-It will be easier to remove the sleeve bar spring to clean the interior of the sleeve bar.
+- 1 Remove the gas system from the magazine tube as explained in "Disassembly" on page 14. - 2 To simplify cleaning the gas system, separate the gas piston from the piston sleeve by pulling them apart (Figure 27, page 41).

+3 Spray the magazine tube, gas piston and piston sleeve with gun solvent and brush them thoroughly with a nylon brush to remove any deposits.
+It will be easier to remove the piston sleeve spring to clean the interior of the piston sleeve.
 Spray the inside of the gas piston.
-A green Scotch-Brite kitchen scrub pad works best for removal of heavy carbon fouling on the tube and inside the gas piston.
+A green Scotch-Brite kitchen scrub pad works best for removal of heavy carbon fouling on the tube and inside

+Separate the gas system components to simplify cleaning.

+- the gas piston.
 Do not remove the spring inside of the piston.
-Never use a steel brush on any of the gas components. - 3 Complete the cleaning of the gas system by applying a very light film of oil to all parts for protection and lubrication.
+Never use a steel brush on any of the gas components. - 4 Complete the cleaning of the gas system by applying a very light film of oil to all parts for protection and lubrication.
+Reassemble the gas system by snapping the piston sleeve into the gas piston.